DrPandemic/aigar.io/clients/python/README.md

           The bigger the mass, the bigger the cell, the slower the cell can move or accelerate.
           Mass decays over time (by a ratio of the current mass).
+          The minimal mass of a cell is `20`.

 - `radius`: Radius of the cell, influenced by its current mass